WP-Busters/passwordless-wp/readme.md

 Microsoft, Windows are registered trademarks of Microsoft Corporation in the United States and other countries.

+# Contributing

+You can contribute or see sources to this plugin on [GitHub](https://github.com/WP-Busters/passwordless-wp).

 == Installation ==

 Installing Passwordless WP is as easy as 1-2-3!